btj/ogp-notes/drawit_part3.md

 You need not write any documentation for this package or its contents.

+**Note:** the constraints imposed upon clients in the documentation of method `createControlPoints` are to be interpreted as _preconditions_.
+You can rely on it that the client (= the DrawIt GUI) will comply with these restrictions; you need not write any code to check or enforce them.

 ## 3. Create a ShapeGroup exporter

 Create a package `drawit.shapegroups1.exporter` with a class `ShapeGroupExporter` that has a method